 Most writers, whilst penning their first novel, have fantasies about submitting it to a major literary agent and being taken on by a major publishing house.
 This fantasy becomes reality for one in a million, if not less.
 Alas, many soon realise that their first novel leaves much room for improvement, and is not the stuff of which bestsellers are made.
 I started writing long before Kindle; back in the days when I occasionally submitted novels to agents I gained some interest, but it amounted to 'yes, like the way you write, but can you change the content according to what is currently in vogue, so I can sell it to a publisher?'

 Self-publishing means you can make your own decisions about every single aspect of your books.
-You're not bound by what some editor (who may or may not have a good understanding of the market) considers saleable.
-By the way, when a writer says they self-publish 'by choice', it means they don't submit their books to publishers in the first place.
-It doesn't mean they've been rejected by lots of publishers but have come to terms with it.
-It's their chosen way to go, from the off.
+You're not bound by what some editor, who may or may not have a good understanding of the market, considers saleable.
+When you say you self-publish 'by choice' let it mean that it's your first choice, not a last resort after 30 rejections.

-I remember one writer saying that he'd felt so excited by the 'indie' movement in publishing, when Kindle was first introduced, but became disillusioned by the reality: people bunging up any old rubbish on Amazon and thinking they were going to be the next EL James, and hordes of vanity publishers and sundry scammers stepping forth to take advantage of the naïve.
+I remember one writer saying that he'd felt so excited by the 'indie' movement in publishing, when Kindle was first introduced, but became disillusioned by the reality: people bunging up any old rubbish on Amazon and thinking they were going to be the next GRR Martin.
 This has added to the bad name self-publishing has had since the days when vanity publishing was the only option available.
-The writers' hierarchy lives on: some writers who sign with indie publishers consider themselves superior to the self-published, and indeed make scathing remarks about them, not realising that DIY is an active choice (or that the standard for acceptance by indie pub companies is more, shall we say, 'relaxed' than for literary agents/trad pub.
-Some writers do not even realise the difference between a traditional publisher and an indie publishing company, the latter of which can be set up by anyone, and believe themselves to be among the 'chosen few', and thus vastly superior to the self-pub).

 But what about validation of your talent?
 Doesn't acceptance by a literary agent/publisher give you that?
 Not necessarily.
 I've heard, straight from one horse's mouth, that acceptance by an agent doesn't necessarily mean that you're a terrific writer, just that you've produced a product they can mould into something that will earn them big bucks.
 If you want validation, wait to see if readers buy more than one of your books.
 Rejoice in your genuine reviews from book bloggers and the reading public.

-I've read fantastic books by self-pub authors that are easily as good as those by well known writers (see the 32 books to which I've given 5 Gold Stars on my book review blog HERE; about half are self-pub) and some published by mainstream houses that are pretty mediocre, but sell because of that, and the money behind them, of course; 'vanilla' is always popular and, indeed, is pushed by the media.
+I've read fantastic books by self-pub authors that are easily as good as those by well known writers and some published by mainstream houses that are pretty mediocre, but sell because of that, and the money behind them, of course; 'vanilla' is always popular and, indeed, is pushed by the media.

 Saleability to the masses (and investment from large corporations) does not necessarily indicate creative brilliance; it's fair to say that creativity and making money do not go hand in hand.

-It took me a while to realise that I actually WANT to be self-published.
-I don't like the idea of anyone else having control over what I produce.
-If you self-publish because you want to have control over your own output, too, and you understand the importance of good editing and proofreading to produce something worth selling, you should be proud of it.
-Once you stop worrying about writing synopses and what-the-hell-agents-are-looking-for, or getting yet another rejection letter, your writing life gets a lot easier.
-And you can spend your time producing novels, instead of query letters.
+It took me a while to realise that I actively want to be self-published.
+I can't imagine letting someone else have control over my work.
+If you understand the importance of good editing and proofreading to produce something worth selling, you should be proud that you do it all yourself.
+Once you stop worrying about writing synopses and what-the-hell-agents-are-looking-for-this-month, or getting yet another rejection letter, your writing life gets a lot easier.
+And you can spend your time producing novels, not query letters.